lucas-geiger/about/README.md

 - app ecosystem intelligence
 - serverless / FaaS infrastructure
 - blockchain protocols and Layer 1 systems
-- and now GenAI systems and agent architectures
+- and now: GenAI systems and agent architectures, applying AI-native primitives to business systems I’ve built and operated for years

 I’ve led teams, but I’ve always remained hands-on—focused on system design, performance, and implementation.